user52/developer.snip.it/content/folders.md

     [GET] /users/:user/folders

-While the following retrieve the same for an authenticated user
+While the following retrieves the same for an authenticated user

     [GET] /users/my_folders